kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/load_balancer_secrets.md

 The `kakaocloud_load_balancer_secrets` data source retrieves a list of SSL/TLS secrets available for use with KakaoCloud Load Balancers.
 It supports filtering by attributes such as name, and provides details including creation time, expiration date, secret type, and status.

-Use this data source when you need to:- Dynamically fetch secret IDs or references for use in listener configuration.
+Use this data source when you need to:

+- Dynamically fetch secret IDs or references for use in listener configuration.
 - Validate whether a secret (e.g., TLS certificate) is active before attaching it to a load balancer.
 - Manage multiple secrets without hardcoding their attributes in your Terraform configuration.